irao12/systems_final/README.md

 - <dirent.h>

 ## Instructions
-Note: When the program prompts you to type in something, the user should type whatever is quoted without the quotation marks.
+Note: When the program prompts the user to type in something, the user should type exactly what is quoted without the quotation marks.
 - Ex: If the program prompts you to enter "login", the user would type and enter:

 `login`